Create a Unique Brand Identity

 Who are You?

-After finding out everything we can about you and your industry, we take that information and start researching.
+After finding out everything we can about you, your brand and your industry, we take that information and start researching.
 We’ll research your ideas, competitors, and other relevant imagery.

 After the research phase, we start on concept development.
 We narrow down various ideas and get down to just a few great ideas that haven’t been discarded in our process.